HunterMRocha/huntermacias.io/README.md

 - Clone this repo
 - run `yarn`
-- `yarn dev`
+- run `yarn run dev`

+### TODOS
+ - [] switch data to sanity
+ - [] update about content
+ - [] update resume content
+ - [] improve sponsor card UI
+ - [] improve youtube video UI section
+ - [] clean up overall code

 ### How To Contribute -

-I would be very happy to review your PRs and all the awesome things that you can improve on this portfolio.
+I would be very happy to review your PRs and all the awesome things that you can help me make this portfolio an awesome one stop tech hub of resources!

 ### Tech Stack Used -
 - Next.js
 - TailwindCSS
+- Amplify AWS
+- Stripe Payments
+- Netlify Hosting

 ## Supporting
 Many hours of hard work have gone into this project.
 Your support will be very appreciated!